CHEROKEE HISTORY TIMELINE

 1975

-Ross O. Swimmer is elected to the first of three terms as principal chief.
-The first Cherokee Tribal Council is elected (in west) since Oklahoma statehood.
+Ross O. Swimmer is elected to the first of three terms as principal chief (in west).
+The first Cherokee Tribal Council is elected since Oklahoma statehood.
 U.S. Congress passes Indian Self-Determination and Education Assistance Act.
+A new Cherokee Nation constitution is drafted and defines citizens as those proven by reference to the final Dawes Commission Rolls, including the adopted Delaware and Shawnee.
 CNHS opens its museum (Cherokee National Museum).

 National Museum Cherokee Heritage Center Tahlequah, Oklahoma